 Charles Darwin Biography

-The full title and subtitle of Darwin’s famous book was, On the Origin of Species by Means of Natural Selection, or, The Preservation of Favoured Races in the Struggle for Life… Darwin was born on the same day as U.S. president Abraham Lincoln… Darwin was buried in Westminster Abbey, near the grave of Sir Isaac Newton.
+The full title and subtitle of Charles Darwin’s famous book was: On the Origin of Species by Means of Natural Selection, or, The Preservation of Favoured Races in the Struggle for Life.
+It is often referred to in shorthand as On the Origin of Species or simply The Origin of Species… Charles Darwin was born on the same day as U.S. president Abraham Lincoln… Charles Darwin was buried in Westminster Abbey, near the grave of Sir Isaac Newton.

 Something in Common with Charles Darwin

 - His complete works online, plus a whole lot more